cisco-ce/roomos.cisco.com/doc/MTR/CameraOptions.md

 1. Swipe from the right on the home screen.
 Tap **Camera**.
 2. If the camera modes are not visible, Tap **Camera mode** and then **Auto**.
 3. Choose a mode.
-On Board Pro, you can choose between Group, Frames, or Speaker.
+You can choose between Group, Frames, or Speaker.

 <img src="/doc/images/MTR/CameraModeAuto.png" style="width: 200px" />